Dispute over dog in Central Park sparks racism accusations

 “The video out of Central Park is racism, plain and simple,” de Blasio tweeted.
 “She called the police BECAUSE he was a Black man.
 Even though she was the one breaking the rules.
 She decided he was the criminal and we know why.”

-In the fallout, investment firm Franklin Templeton announced it was putting Amy Cooper on administrative leave while it investigates the confrontation.
+In the fallout, investment firm Franklin Templeton announced it was putting Amy Cooper on administrative leave while it investigates the confrontation, while a group called Abandoned Angels Cocker Spaniel Rescue said it had custody of the dog for the time being.

-She told CNN that she wanted to “publicly apologize to everyone,” adding, “I am not a racist.”
+Cooper told CNN that she wanted to “publicly apologize to everyone,” adding, “I am not a racist.”

-“I think I was just scared,” Amy Cooper said.
+“I think I was just scared,” she said.
 “When you’re alone in the Ramble, you don’t know what’s happening.
 It’s not excusable, it’s not defensible.”